Life is full of deceptions. Things advertised online, aren’t always what you actually get.

 Physical servers – As the name suggests, a physical server is an actual physical computer.
 Think of it like a desktop computer capable of running operating systems like Windows or Linux.

-Physical servers are much, much larger in size than your average desktop computer.
+Physical servers are normally, much larger in size than your average desktop computer.
 Obviously with larger size comes greater power as well.

 On the surface, physical servers look like a jacked up version of your average desktop computer.